thosgood/this-weeks-finds/markdown/151-200/week171.md

 It seems to do a pretty good job of the impossible - explaining all of string theory in less than 50 pages.
-Of course, if you want to get serious, you\'ll eventually have to read some of the string theory textbooks listed in \"[week124](week124.html)\" and elsewhere.
+Of course, if you want to get serious, you'll eventually have to read some of the string theory textbooks listed in ["Week 124"](#week124) and elsewhere.

 There is also a new introduction to loop quantum gravity available online.
-It\'s more of a book than an article:
+It's more of a book than an article:

 4\) Thomas Thiemann, Introduction to modern canonical quantum general relativity, 301 pages, available at [gr-qc/0110034](http://xxx.lanl.gov/abs/gr-qc/0110034).

 This is really *the* place to go if you want to catch up on the last 15 years of work on loop quantum gravity.
-It\'s truly impressive.
-It\'ll make fairly substantial demands on the average physicist\'s mathematical
+It's truly impressive.
+It'll make fairly substantial demands on the average physicist's mathematical
 know-how: for example, not just differential geometry, which everyone into gravity must know, but also functional analysis.
 Luckily, it has an appendix over 40 pages long which explains much of the needed math.
 For